Skip to Content

 • Wait until the LED displays “Blow” to push a consistent breath of air into the device

-• Breathe into the device for the final time when prompted to complete the test
+• Finally, blow again into the device for the final time to complete the test

-Our ignition interlock installers can train you on how to use your device and can help answer any questions you may have.
+The interlock device should vibrate when you complete your submission.
+Your ignition interlock installer will train you on how to use your device and can help answer any questions you may have.

 Watch How To Videos